Get started with the data loss prevention Alerts dashboard

-- Select the Alerts tab to view the DLP alerts dashboard.
+- Select Alerts to view the DLP alerts dashboard.

 Select the Events tab to view all of the events associated with the alert.
 You can choose a particular event to view its details.
-For a list of some of the available event details, see, Learn about the data loss prevention Alerts dashboard.
+For a list of some of the available event details, see Get started with the data loss prevention alerts.

-Select Details to open the Overview page for the alert.
+Select View details to open the Overview page for the alert.
 The overview page provides a summary:

 - of what happened

 - who performed the actions that caused the policy match

 - information about the matched policy, and more

 - File activity details